hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

         + big positive weights to the oldest generation
         + big negative to the youngest generation
         + intermediate generation roughly zero weights
-      + left bottom block
+      + left bottom block: branches of family tree
-        + big negative weights in the top row: Andrew, James, Charles, Christine, and Jennifer $\Rightarrow$ right hand branch of the family tree
+        + big negative weights in the top row: Andrew, James, Charles, Christine, and Jennifer $\implies$ right hand branch of the family tree
         + learn which branch of the family tree
-      + Useful features to predict the output person
+      + generations, nationality & branches: useful features to predict the output person

 + What the network learns
   + Six hidden units in the bottleneck